 Traditionally, multiple sequence alignment algorithms use computationally complex heuristics to align the sequences.
 Unfortunately, the use of heuristics do not guarantee global optimization as it would be prohibitively computationally expensive to achieve an optimal alignment.
 This is due in part to the sheer size of the genome, which consists of roughly three billion base pairs, and the increasing computational complexity resulting from each additional sequence in an alignment.

 Humans have evolved to recognize patterns and solve visual problems efficiently.
-By abstracting multiple sequence alignment to manipulating patterns consisting of coloured shapes, we have adapted the problem to benefit from human capabilities.
+By abstracting multiple sequence alignments to manipulating patterns consisting of coloured shapes, we have adapted the problem to benefit from human capabilities.
 By taking data which has already been aligned by a heuristic algorithm, we allow the user to optimize where the algorithm may have failed.

 All alignments were generously made available through UCSC Genome Browser.
 In fact, all alignments contain sections of human DNA which have been speculated to be linked to various genetic disorders, such as breast cancer.
 Every alignment is received, analyzed, and stored in a database, where it will eventually be re-introduced back into the global alignment as an optimization.

 As seen in Chapter 5 of Citizen Science by Caren Cooper.

 A Special SciStarter Invitation

 Register for Do NASA Science LIVE on February 21st at 7pm ET .
 Connect with scientists and discover how to engage in real NASA science that needs your help!